localvar/localvar/content/posts/2021-2025/telegram-bot/index.en.md

 # 4. Filter

-In Easegress, Filter is the component that handles the traffic, specifically in this example, Pipeline is responsible for orchestrating the flow while detecting message types and calling third-party APIs are done by Filter.
+In Easegress, Filter is the component that handles the traffic, specifically in this example, pipeline is responsible for orchestrating the flow while detecting message types and calling third-party APIs are done by Filter.

 ## 4.1 Backend Proxies